SmoothHacker/BNIL-Emulator/README.md

 # BNIL-Emulator

-This is an emulator for Binary Ninja's Low Level Intermediate Language (MLIL).
+This is an emulator for Binary Ninja's Low Level Intermediate Language (LLIL).

 ## Notice
 The project currently requires a Commercial license due to the fact that it